kilpkonn/msc-thesis/main.typ

 All the programs synthesized by RusSol are guaranteed to be correct by construction.
 This is achieved by extracting the programs from separation logic derivations.
-However in @rust-program-synthesis they noted that they cannot prove the correctness of separation logic rules for Rust as at this point rust lacks formal specification.
+However, in @rust-program-synthesis they noted that they cannot prove the correctness of separation logic rules for Rust as at this point rust lacks formal specification.
-Nevertheless the tool was tested on 100 different crates and managed to always produce valid code.
+Nevertheless, the tool was tested on 100 different crates and managed to always produce valid code.

 As the tool uses external engine to synthesize the programs we will not dive into its inner workings.
-However we will take a look at the notes by the authors of @rust-program-synthesis as they are very relavant also for us.
+However, we will take a look at the notes by the authors of @rust-program-synthesis as they are very relevant also for us.

 The authors found that quite often the types are descriptive enough to produce useful programs and the pre- and postconditions are not required.
 This aligns with our intuition of synthesizing terms from types can be useful in practice.

-The authors of RusSol pointed out the the main limitations of the tool are:
+The authors of RusSol pointed out the main limitations of the tool are:
 1. It does not support traits
 2. It does not support conditionals as it lacks branch abduction
 3. It does not synthesize arithmetic expressions